jfroelich/rss-reader/src/base/boilerplate/adjust-scores.md

+# About adjust-scores
+Adjusts block scores in place until a minimum amount of a non-boilerplate content remains in the document.
+Or at least this tries to do so and gives up after a while.
+This only adjusts blocks with low scores.

+## Why does this function exist
+Removing the right amount of boilerplate is a fickle task.
+The model uses various heuristics to make a guess about whether a piece of content is boilerplate, but it is presently inaccurate.
+The model operates on a shallow symbolic level without considering morphological or semantic meaning.
+There is a material risk that good content is removed along with some bad.

+Basically, the algorithm is imperfect, so this function performs a second pass over the data that changes content scores to as to ensure that a minimum amount of content remains regardless of model accuracy.
+After this pass, only the worst offenders remain in the data.
+This helps counter parts of the algorithm where it is too greedy.

+Ideally this pass maybe should not exist.
+But that requires more tuning of the model.
+Until that time this suffices to ensure the model does not destroy too much valid content.

+## Parameters
+* *blocks* is the array of blocks parsed from the document and scored according to the boilerplate model
+* *document_length* is number of characters in document body
+* *delta* is the amount of adjustment to make to a particular block's score in one pass
+* *max_iterations* is the maximum amount of adjustment passes to perform before giving up
+* *content_threshold* is score below which a block is boilerplate
+* *ratio_threshold* is ratio of content length to document length, below which scoring needs adjustment, this algorithm works by making score adjustments until the ratio is above this threshold, unless it gives up

 * TODO: store adjustment score in block for debugging
 * TODO: implement tests
 * TODO: verify the double counting problem is solved